hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

 1. Connect to HPE GreenLake using the default account or the one provided using the **\-GLCompanyName** parameter.
 2. Set the automatic assignment of subscriptions with the first Compute Enhanced subscription found that has not expired and has available subscription seats.
-3. Onboard each device to the HPE GreenLake Cloud Platform account.
+3. Onboard each device to the HPE GreenLake platform account.
 4. Set optional server tags if defined with the **\-Tags** parameter.
 5. Associate each device with the defined application instance (subscription is automatically assigned to each device as per auto assignment configuration).
 6. Set each iLO to use a web proxy if defined via the different web proxy parameters.